metarapi/starship-combat-tracker/README.md

     This will start the Django development server, usually at [http://localhost:8000](http://localhost:8000).

-Make sure both servers are running for
+Make sure both servers are running for test